VArakelyan/Reinforcement-Learning-projects/README.md

 ### Key Insight
 The combination of off-policy learning, bootstrapping, and linear function approximation (the **Deadly Triad**) can cause divergence.
 Gradient-corrected and emphatic methods avoid this.

+## Project 20: Access Control Queuing Task
+This project implements the Access Control Queuing Task described in Example 10.2 of Sutton and Barto's Reinforcement Learning: An Introduction.
+It solves a continuous, average-reward maximization problem using Differential Semi-gradient Sarsa(λ) with tile coding function approximation.

 ---

 ## Clone